-The cat’s claw plant of the Uncaria species has a long history in South America as a medicinal vine.
-It has been included in the traditional medicine of the Aguaruna, Ashaninka, Cashibo, Conibo, Inca, and Shipibo tribes for at least 2,000 years.
+The cat’s claw plant is a plant with a long history from South America and was used for a long time as traditional medicine in many regions.
+The plant is of the Uncaria species and has been included in the traditional medicine of the many tribes for centuries.
 The Ashaninka, which is one of the largest indigenous tribes in Latin America, has the longest recorded history of the said herb.
 These people have been using it to treat asthma, arthritis, rheumatism, bone pain, and inflammations of the urinary tract.
 Women of this tribe have also been using it to recover from childbirth.

 Characteristics of Cats Claw

-Uncaria tomentosa, cat’s claw, or uña de gato in Spanish which is indigenous to the Amazon Rainforest is a large woody vine with hook-like thorns which resemble the claws of a cat and elliptic leaves that grow in pairs.
-This medicinal herb which can grow to a length of up to 30 meters has powerful anti-oxidant and inflammatory properties.
-Please note that there are plants which are also known as uña de gato in Mexico and other parts of Latin America, but they are entirely different plant species and they don’t belong to the genus Uncaria.
+Cat’s claw is also known as Uncaria tomentosa or uña de gato in Spanish and is indigenous to the Amazon Rainforest as a large woody vine with hook-like thorns which resemble the claws of a cat.
+It has interesting elliptic leaves that grow in pairs and can grow to a length of up to 30 meters.
+This medicinal plant is believed to have powerful antioxidant and inflammatory properties although there is still no scientific evidence from clinical trials (on people) to support its significance in improving health, it’s a plant and a tea cherished and used by tribes in many cultures to overcome health concerns.
+There are other plants which are also known as uña de gato in Mexico and other parts of Latin America, but they are entirely different plant species and aren’t actually the cat’s claw plant.

 Modern Medicinal Value of Cats Claw

 Cat’s claw is an anti-inflammatory plant that can strengthen the immune system and improve digestive health.
 The following are the other benefits one may get from consuming this herb: